-Document Title: Being Open Policy

-Report Author(s): Sandra Adams

-Lead Director: Sandra Adams, Director of Corporate Services

-Contact Details: 02077832257

-Why is this coming to the Trust To approve the policy prior to the NHSLA Level 1

-Board? assessment taking place on 13 th and 14 th October 2010

-This paper has been previously Strategy Review and Planning Committee

-presented to: Senior Management Group

-Quality Committee

-Audit Committee

-Clinical Quality Safety and Effectiveness Group

-Risk Compliance and Assurance Group

-Other Associate Directors Group

-Recommendation for the Trust To approve the Being Open Policy

-Board: the Tourst De and

-Executive Summary/key issues for

-rocesses work to implement the National Patient Safety

-Agency standards for Being Open.

-It is intended to support further develo opment of a culture within the service that delivers consistently

-open, honest and timely communication from trust staff to patients, carers or others involved in a patient safety event.
-The term patient safety event includes internal and external incidents,

-complaints, claims and concerns.

-Complaints, claims and concerns.

-This policy is intended to link with policies and procedures for staff to raise concerns eg the

-owing policy is currently under review and any amendments

-arise from this review will be incorporated.

-to the Bonng open really which may to and from the forest vill be interperated.

-Attachments

-TP034 - Being Open Policy
+ocument Title: Being Open Policy Report Author(s): Sandra Adams Lead Director: Sandra Adams, Director of Corporate Services Contact Details: 02077832257 Why is this coming to the Trust To approve the policy prior to the NHSLA Level 1 Board?
+This paper has been previously Strategy Review and Planning Committee presented to: Senior Management Group Quality Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Associate Directors Group Recommendation for the Trust To approve the Being Open Deliev Board: To approve the Being Open Policy Executive Summary/key issues for the Trust Board ocesses work to implement the National Patient Safety Agency standards for Being Open.
+It is intended to support further develo pment of a culture within the service that delivers consistently on from trust staff to patients, carers or others involved in a safety event includes internal and external incidents, complaints, claims and concerns. cies and procedures for staff to raise concerns eg the owing policy is currently under review and any amendments to the Being Open Policy which may a rise from this review will be incorporated.
+Attachments TP034 - Being Open Policy

-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives:

-nt, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in deliv rering our commitments and to continually improve Risk Implications This paper links to the following strate egic risks: ☐ There is a risk that we fail to effective ly fulfil care/safety responsibilities
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strate gic risks: с There is a risk that we fail to effectively fulfil care/safety responsibilities

 There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
 The NHS provides a comprehensive service, available to all 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay 3.
-The NHS aspires to the highest standards of excellence and professionalism 4.
+Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism 4.
 NHS services must reflect the needs and preferences of patients, their families and their carers 5.
 The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and 1 sustainable use of finite resources.
+The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
 7. The NHS is accountable to the public, communities and patients that it serves.
 Equality Impact Assessment Has an Equality Impact Assessment been carried out?
-Yes Key issues from the assessment:
+Yes $\overline{\boxtimes}$ No Key issues from the assessment: